 A comprehensive program of evening courses is offered, providing both part-time and full-time students with a convenient means to either earn a master’s degree or to select individual courses of interest.

 The university maintains a large network of computer facilities, including PCs and specialized computers for research within the program.
 All major computers on campus are linked by an Ethernet network.

-In addition to computer science faculty, many other individuals at the university are involved in computer-related work in the physical and social sciences and in various areas of business and management.
+In addition to the computer science faculty, many other individuals at the university are involved in computer-related work in the physical and social sciences and in various areas of business and management.
 Computer science students with an interest in these important application areas thus have ample opportunity to consult and work with talented faculty from a wide range of disciplines.

 To explore the wide range of research at the Jonsson School, please see our Faculty Research Summaries.